-We will permit the use of the upper floors of shops and other commercial premises for residential purposes.
-However, residential development will only be permitted where this would not result in a net loss of leisure or commercial uses within town centre locations.
+The Council will permit the use of the upper floors of shops and other commercial premises in town centres for residential purposes.
 Permission will be granted, where appropriate, to ensure that accommodation is self-contained and suitably located with separate access from the street and that such accommodation provides a satisfactory standard of residential convenience and amenity.